Missile Security: A Week in the Life of the Defenders

 “It’s critical to the mission to have an FM on site because out here, we are not only the person who's in charge of the facility, but we are also the first responder,” said Tech.
 Sgt.
 Ross Pritchard, 319th Missile Squadron Charlie-01 non-commissioned officer in charge.
 “Any emergency that happens, we’re the first person to assess and handle the situation accordingly.
 Fires, tornadoes, a medical emergency, flooding, fuel spills… all kinds of situations can happen out here.”

-After getting settled in, the teams of 90 MSFS defenders at each location are split in half to work either a 12-hour day shift or a 12-hour night shift.
-Early in the morning, the day shift begins at 6 a.m.
-Changeover occurs 30 minutes before each shift to allow time for preparation and accountability.
-Then the night shift takes over at 6 p.m.
+After getting settled in, the teams of 90 MSFS defenders at each location are split in half to work 12-hour shifts.

 Airman 1st Class Heaven Sanchez, 90 MSFS missile security operator, was on the day shift during the tour at the Charlie-01 MAF.
 While missile defenders never know how many alarms they will have to respond to during their shift, rest assured they are always ready to go due to the steps they take to prepare.